 While most orthodontic patients will wear braces around the ages of 10 and 13, the American Association of Orthodontics recommends that children as young as age 7 be scheduled for a preliminary examination to assess the potential need for orthodontic treatment.
 If there is no immediate need for treatment, a follow-up visit is arranged for further observation.
 If treatment is recommended, a diagnostic records appointment is scheduled.
 Our staff is available to discuss insurance matters, interest-free payment plans, and other payment options.

-During a diagnostic consultation impressions of the patient’s teeth will be taken to create a study model by computerized imaging.
-Facial and intraoral photographs are taken, along with cephalometric (head) and panorex (full mouth) x-ray images.
-Our experienced orthodontist, Dr. Pat Cuozzo, utilizes state-of-the-art cone beam imaging technology to get a full, precise, 3-Dimensional scan of your oral and maxillofacial structures.
-This advanced imaging tool typically takes less than a minute to complete and reduces the level of radiation exposure in comparison to other computed tomography (also referred to as CAT scan) systems.
+During the diagnostic records appointment, impressions of the patient’s teeth will be taken to create a digital study model using computerized imaging.
+Facial and intraoral (inside the mouth) photographs are taken, along with cephalometric (head) and panoramic (full-mouth) x-ray images.
+Our office utilizes state-of-the-art 3D imaging technology to get a full and precise scan of your oral and maxillofacial structures.
+This advanced imaging tool typically takes less than a minute to complete and reduces the level of radiation exposure in comparison to traditional x-ray machines.

-Please contact our practice today for more information, or to schedule an appointment with Dr. Pat.
+Please contact our practice today for more information, or to schedule an appointment with Cuozzo Orthodontics.